-Taking into consideration that you start (or restart) with your prep from the first week of August, you have around 120 days (4 months) before D-Day, as CAT will be on 26th November this year.
+The CAT 2026 exam is just 4 months away, and for working professionals, CAT preparation needs more strategic planning.
+One often juggles between balancing a job and preparing for the exam, especially when the exam is just a few months away.
+Taking into consideration that you start (or restart) with your prep from the first week of August, you have around 120 days (4 months) before D-Day, as CAT 2026 will be on 29 November 2026.

-Now, if you are serious about your CAT preparation, it’s absolutely possible to nail CAT with a high percentile with 4 months of preparation.
-All you need is Right strategy and resources along with consistency.
+Now, if you are serious about your CAT preparation, it’s absolutely possible to nail the CAT 2026 exam with a high percentile with 4 months of preparation.
+All you need is the right strategy and resources along with consistency.

-2) You are equally good at all the three sections QA, LRDI, and VA.
+2) You are equally good at all three sections: QA, LRDI, and VA.
 (Balanced Prep)

 So evaluate yourself, and then make a plan on these lines.

-Note: The plan is strictly for serious aspirants aiming 99+%ile in CAT.
+Note: The plan is strictly for serious aspirants aiming for 99+%ile in CAT.

-First, I would recommend you to make a list of al the topics that come in CAT with their weightage.
+First, I would recommend you make a list of all the topics that come in CAT exam with their weightage.
 Pen down all your strengths and weaknesses.

 Following are the Important areas from each subject :